 Gulbarn is an ancient remedy.
 It is the Alawa word for melaleuca citrolens, a native plant in the myrtle family that grows wild across parts of Northern Australia.

-Gulbarn is the Alawa term for melaleuca citrolens, a plant in the myrtle family which grows wild across the Northern Territory’s vast savannah ecosystem.
-It has been used by the Alawa people for thousands of years to help alleviate colds, coughs and stomach aches.
+Alawa people have been harvesting Gulbarn for thousands of years, using it as a traditional bush medicine for healing colds, coughs and stomach aches.
 Traditionally, it is brewed for drinking, inhaling or bathing in and is still used on Country today when adults and children are sick and to help improve immunity.

-With an unmistakably Australian aroma, Gulbarn has a subtle flavour with notes of sweet citrus, tea tree and eucalyptus.
+Gulbarn has an unmistakably Australian aroma, and a subtle flavour with notes of sweet citrus, tea tree and eucalyptus.
 High in antioxidants, caffeine free and a rich source of calcium, magnesium and potassium, it can be enjoyed hot and cold.

-The Alawa people have sustainably managed and harvested this ancient medicinal plant turned modern supertea since time immemorial.
-The community leads local biodiversity conservation efforts, ensuring Gulbarn is collected and protected in line with cultural values and traditional ecological knowledge.
+Samara and her ancestors have sustainably managed and harvested this ancient medicinal plant since time immemorial.
+The community leads local biodiversity conservation efforts, ensuring Gulbarn is collected (it is still picked by hand) and protected in line with cultural values and traditional ecological knowledge.